Computing Automation Consultant (DevOps/SRE/Cloud Automation) • December 2019 — Present

 Systems Engineer (DevOps Lead) • August 2017 — June 2019

-Reporting directly to the VP of Engineering, I helped automate processes, improved security stances and stabilized systems and workflows.
+Reporting directly to the VP of Engineering, I helped automate processes, improved security stances, prototyped complex comprehensive foundational solutions (HashiCorp Vault and Consul), and stabilized production systems and engineering workflows.

 - Refactored Terraform and Ansible infrastructure-as-code, with community-supported Terraform modules and Asible Roles.

-- Created AWS IAM Instance Profiles in Terraform, streamlining integration with AWS Platform Services.
+- Deployed AWS IAM Instance Profiles in Terraform, streamlining integration with AWS Platform Services.